mikeroyal/AWS-Guide/README.md

 [AppArmor](https://www.apparmor.net/) is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.
 AppArmor supplements the traditional Unix discretionary access control (DAC) model by providing mandatory access control (MAC).
 It has been included in the mainline Linux kernel since version 2.6.36 and its development has been supported by Canonical since 2009.

+[AWS FIREWALL FACTORY](https://github.com/globaldatanet/aws-firewall-factory) is a tool to deploy, update, test and stage your WAFs while managing them centrally via FMS.

 [SELinux](https://github.com/SELinuxProject/selinux) is a security enhancement to Linux which allows users and administrators more control over access control.
 Access can be constrained on such variables as which users and applications can access which resources.
 These resources may take the form of files.
 Standard Linux access controls, such as file modes (-rwxr-xr-x) are modifiable by the user and the applications which the user runs.
 Conversely, SELinux access controls are determined by a policy loaded on the system which may not be changed by careless users or misbehaving applications.

 [Control Groups(Cgroups)](https://www.redhat.com/sysadmin/cgroups-part-one) is a Linux kernel feature that allows you to allocate resources such as CPU time, system memory, network bandwidth, or any combination of these resources for user-defined groups of tasks (processes) running on a system.